UCSBCarpentry/2020-01-31-UCSB-SQL/_episodes/01-select.md

 > To get out of SQLite, type out `.exit` or `.quit`.
 For some
 > terminals, `Ctrl-D` can also work.
 If you forget any SQLite `.` (dot)
 > command, type `.help`.

+> To get into SQLite with the Windows command prompt either double-click your sqlite.exe file which will automatically open SQLite in
+> the command prompt or open the command prompt, navigate to the folder where the .exe file is saved (cd) and use command 'sqlite3'.
+If
+> you unzipped the SQLite download to a new folder called 'sqlite' on your C: drive per the instructions, use the following command:
+> ~~~
+> > cd C:\sqlite
+> > sqlite3
+> ~~~
 {: .callout}

 Before we get into using SQLite to select the data, let's take a look at the tables of the database we will use in our examples: